Laboratory Information Management System

 Full traceability

-Sample tracking, data management, and monitoring resources throughout the entire research lifecycle.
+Track samples, monitor experiments, and manage resources throughout the entire research lifecycle.

 Better data integrity